 The primary market risk faced by the Group is interest rate risk.
 This is the risk of fluctuations in interest rates and changes in the value of derivative contracts (interest rate swaps) impacting upon the value of the Group's assets and liabilities.
 The ALCO assists management and the Board to manage that risk.
 Interest rate risk is managed through matching assets and liabilities on the balance sheet with similar interest rate characteristics and by effecting interest rate swaps with external counterparties.
-The interest rate risk on fixed rate savings and mortgages is reviewed by the Treasurer daily, with hedging action taken as appropriate, within parameters defined in the Treasury Policy Statement.
+The interest rate risk on fixed rate savings and mortgages is reviewed by the Treasurer daily, with hedging action taken as appropriate, within parameters defined in the Financial Risk Management Policy.

-The balance sheet is stress tested on a monthly basis to inform the ALCO and the Board of the effects on income or costs of interest rates rising or falling, by applying an instantaneous parallel movement of 200 basis points to the interest rate curve.
+The balance sheet is stress tested on a monthly basis to inform the ALCO and the Board of the effects on the Society's economic value and net interest income of interest rates rising or falling, by applying an instantaneous parallel movement of 200 basis points to the interest rate curve.
 ALCO is also provided with the impact of non-parallel changes in the yield curve.